-Example of missing buffer in the watershed.
-Google Imagery, 2019. (location: 'horse farm property')
+Example of missing buffer in the watershed to the Crooked Brook on private property.
+Google Imagery, 2019. (location: referred to as, 'horse farm property' in TMDL.)

 Opportunities to restore and protect buffers can be explored through the development of a Riparian Buffer Plan.
 Such a plan would identify and prioritize areas for restoration and may assess the feasibility and potential benefits of buffer restoration for a given site.
 Challenges include coordinating with often multiple private landowners.
 Planning for riparian buffer restoration could be performed in conjunction with hazard mitigation planning for flood prevention and mitigation projects.
 Extent and condition of riparian buffers has not been evaluated for the waterbodies in the Narrow River Watershed, which would be the first step.
 (A cursory look of buffer conditions observed off aerial photos is provided in Appendix 8 for each waterbody.)